atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 «
 .
 St
 I
 children, and gain an increase of rc “Specst from their connexions.
-Though“ “have not had an opportunity to be the wife of a man of fashion, 1 still “hope to be the mother of one.”
+Though“ “have not had an opportunity to be the wife of a man of fashion, 1 still “hope to be the mother of one."
 The girls, who thoroughly comprehended their mother’s meaning in this Speech, listened, and Simpered, and cast
 * >>